FIWARE/tools.Md2pdf/README.md

 If you have a *readthedocs* or *MkDocs* configuration file, you can use it directly with md2pdf.

-for example, if you have your documentation under the folder `/Users/myusername/myEnabler` with an structure like:
+For example, if you have your documentation under the folder `/Users/myusername/myEnabler` with an structure like:

 ```
 docs/